“One of life's greatest joys is to create spaces where children feel safe, welcome, and beloved. Stories are one such space.” — Mitali Perkins

 My biggest lifeline during those early years was story.
 Books were my rock, my stability, my safe place as I navigated the border between California suburbia and the Bengali culture of my traditional home.

-Open Mic: Ten Authors Riff About Growing Up Between Cultures, an anthology of fiction, poetry, and memoir edited by me, will release from Candlewick September 2013, and a middle-grade novel, Tiger Boy, will be published in 2014 from Charlesbridge.
+Open Mic: Ten Authors Riff About Growing Up Between Cultures, an anthology of fiction, poetry, and memoir edited by me, released from Candlewick in 2013, and a middle-grade novel, Tiger Boy, will be published in 2015 from Charlesbridge.

 The Not-So-Star-Spangled Life of Sunita Sen (Little Brown), my first novel, is the story of a California middle-schooler whose traditional Indian grandparents visit for a year, completely upending her typical teenage world.
 Wonder where I got that idea?
 Try asking my parents. :) I'm so delighted that it was as an ALA Book for Reluctant Readers and the winner of the Christian School’s Association’s Lamplighter Award.